Hassancxpm/catalogue-comexposium-wordpress-plugin/README.txt

 == Description ==

-This plugin help you to display easily the Comexposium Catalogue and allow indexing bots to crawl and index exhibitors and product pages.
+This plugin help you to display easily the Comexposium Catalogue and allow indexing bots to crawl and index exhibitors pages and product pages.

 == Installation ==